queerviolet/javascript-lab-notebook/specimens/002_callbacks_and_asynchrony.md

 `names` and `setTimeout`.

 ### t = 3
-        setImmediate(func);

-This is interesting.
-What does `setImmediate` do?
-It's a new thing, I'm not very familiar with it.
-I'm going to assume it doesn't just call `func`—there's already a way to write that, `func()`, and it's shorter.
-So I'm going to presume it does something very like `setTimeout(func, 0)`.
-The [documentation](https://developer.mozilla.org/en-US/docs/Web/API/Window.setImmediate) makes some noise about how it's not really a standard and probably not going to become one, and says that `setTimeout(func, 0)` isn't a good substitute for some reason that has to do with the resolution of the timers that `setTimeout` is implemented with.
-Since we're doing a toy demo, not writing some async framework, I don't think we care about that.
+        setTimeout(func, 0);

+What happens when you call `setTimeout` with a delay of 0?
+I think it's the same thing that happens with any delay: we insert a timer.
 So after running this, our timers object looks like this:

      global.timers = [{time: 3,
                        func: function(x) {